frmb14/Language/README.md

 class CommentController
 {
 	public function viewAction(){
-		return $this->language->words('commentcontroller_hello');
+		echo $this->language->words('commentcontroller_hello');
 	}
 }
 ```
-But if we call the language class inside a Controller or module then we're no longer inside the "board", right?
-Then we're inside the Controller or Module.
-Therefore we need a new XML document to cover its words.
+But if we call the Language class inside a Controller or Module then we're no longer inside the "board", right?
+We're inside the Controller or Module and therefore we need a new XML document to cover its words!
-As default you need to create a new file in your Language folder called **prefix_CLASSNAME.xml**, as in the example above the result would be **en_commentcontroller.xml**.
-You can simply paste the xml code that's in the Configuration a little bit up, but if you watch closely there's a xml object called "word_app" where it says "board", yet again, we're not in the board but in a Controller or a Module, so change it to our CLASSNAME, CommentController as in the exampel.
+As default you need to create a new file in your Language folder called **prefix_classname.xml**, in the example above the result would be **en_commentcontroller.xml**.
+You can simply paste the xml code that's in the Configuration a little bit up, but if you watch closely there's a xml object called "word_app" where it says "board", yet again, we're not in the board but in a Controller or a Module now, so change it to our class name, CommentController as in the exampel.

+That should cover the most basic usage, more in Advanced usage!

 ### Advanced Usage